-From the diagnostic analysis of the regulatory framework, several regulatory functions for WWS may be shared by the PWA and the WSRC.
+From the diagnostic analysis of the regulatory framework, some regulatory functions for WWS shall be led by the PWA.
 The detailed Rules of Procedure should address this possibility, as well as the lines of responsibility and the detailed relations with other entities.
 If needed, agreements or protocols may have to be produced.